 Distance from shore matters in regions where pirates operate from coastal bases.
 Routing further offshore increases transit time but reduces vulnerability to attack.

 Convoy operations coordinate multiple vessels transiting together, with naval escort when available.
-This approach was particularly effective in the Gulf of Aden, where naval forces established a Maritime Security Corridor that concentrated protection resources.
+This approach was particularly effective in the Gulf of Aden, where naval forces established a Maritime Security Corridor.

 Cost-Benefit Realities